Renamed PNC Field in 2007

 Construction Materials: Concrete and Steel

-For baseball games, it has the same dimensions as Veterans Stadium, since the Philadelphia Phillies' former AAA-affiliate Scranton/Wilkes-Barre Red Barons played at the stadium.
+For baseball games, PNC Field originally had the same dimensions as Veterans Stadium, since the Philadelphia Phillies' former AAA-affiliate, the Scranton/Wilkes-Barre Red Barons played at the stadium when it opened.
 It was believed that having the Phillies' top prospects playing in a similar ballpark would help them adjust better to the big leagues when they were called up.
-Veterans Stadium was enclosed all around, while Lackawanna Stadium is not.
-Furthermore, 16 years after Lackawanna County Stadium was opened, the Phillies have moved into a new ballpark, and SWB has affiliated with the New York Yankees, making this stadium a living relic.
-It is probably the last of the cookie-cutter stadiums, which dominated the major leagues in the 1960s-1970s.
+Veterans Stadium was enclosed all around, while Lackawanna Stadium was not.
+Furthermore, 16 years after Lackawanna County Stadium was opened, the Phillies moved into a new ballpark, and Scranton/Wilkes-Barre became affiliated with the New York Yankees, making the stadium a living relic.
+It was probably the last of the cookie-cutter stadiums, which dominated the major leagues in the 1960s-1970s.

 |Current ballparks in International League|